 20. Benefits Coordinator

-A person with this title is the team leader for an organization that provides various services to its members.
+A person with this title is the team leader of an organization that provides various services to its members.

 For example, a health benefits coordinator might handle day-to-day administrative tasks such as billing, processing claims, and responding to member requests while providing additional customer service and educational services to the membership.